gabo-di/AquaCrop.jl/paper/paper.md

 Organization of the United Nations (FAO), it has been widely applied in agricultural research.

-Here, we present an expanded reimplementation of the model in Julia [@Bezanson2017], focussing on improving its interoperability with other software and models.
+Here, we present an expanded reimplementation of the model, translating it from Fortran to Julia [@Bezanson2017] and focussing on improving its interoperability with other software and models.
 With `AquaCrop.jl`, we want to make AquaCrop available to the growing number of environmental modellers working in Julia, and contribute to the creation of integrated, interdisciplinary models in the environmental sciences.

 # Statement of need